Ukraine’s Zelenskyy fires top security chief and prosecutor - NewsBreak

 Zelenskyy dismissed Ivan Bakanov, a childhood friend and former business partner whom he had appointed to head the SBU.
 Bakanov had come under growing criticism over security breaches since the war began; Politico last month cited several unidentified Ukrainian and Western sources saying Zelenskyy was looking to replace him.

 He also dismissed Prosecutor General Iryna Venediktova, and replaced her with her deputy Oleksiy Symonenko.
-Venediktova has helped lead war crime investigations.
+Venediktova has helped war crimes investigations.

 Meanwhile, Russian missiles hit industrial facilities earlier Sunday at Mykolaiv, a key shipbuilding center in southern Ukraine.
 Mayor Oleksandr Senkevych said the missiles struck an industrial and infrastructure facility.
 Mykolaiv has faced regular Russian missile strikes in recent weeks as the Russians have sought to soften Ukrainian defenses.